Don't miss out: Claim a free 90-minute CRM Success Workshop now

 In this example, we’ve pulled through the primary contact’s telephone number and used it to populate a custom field we’ve created.
 You can, however, use data from your underlying report to auto-populate standard fields within Workbooks if that achieves your business requirements.

-Your Dynamic Linked Item field will look like this (click to enlarge):
+Your Dynamic Linked Item field will look like this:

 Dynamic Linked Item field